beginning of content

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-Delirium is often caused by changes in your health, such as an infection or a medicine change.
+Delirium is often caused by changes in your health, such as a physical illness or infection.
+It can also result from a change in your prescription medicines.

 It is not always possible to find the cause of delirium.